Skip to main content

 5. Safari

 You can drive if you have type 2 diabetes.
-But there are precautions you should take before driving.
+But there are things you should do before you drive.

-You do not need to tell the NDLS if your diabetes is managed by diet alone or with medicine which does not carry a risk of a hypo.
+You do not need to tell the NDLS if your type 2 diabetes is managed by diet alone, or with medicine which does not put you at risk of a hypo.

 • prepare yourself for any journey